top of page

 Coffee break: Why care about this step?

-I collect data from logs, cookies, and similar technologies for the purposes in Step 5, especially for the proper functioning of my website and to understand how visitors use it.
+Like any other web server, the server on which I provide this website automatically logs and stores technical data like browser type and time of your visit.
+I also collect data through cookies and similar technologies.
+All such data is processed for the purposes in Step 5, especially for the proper functioning of my website and to understand how visitors use it.

 What are logs?